grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     (SDT) loaded to an available USB port on the device under repair.

 2.  **Power on device –** Connect a power supply to the device.
-Press the power button on the device to power the device on.
+Press the power button on the device to power on the device.
 Allow it to boot to the Windows Desktop before continuing.

 3.  **Launch SDT –** From the Windows Desktop, use Windows Explorer to